dreamlh/ZihanZhang.github.io/index.md

 *   Related Courses: Probability Theory (89/100), Mathematical Statistics (95/100), Applied Statistics (88/100), etc.

-# Projects
+# PROJECTS

 ## TensorFlow Applied to Neural Language Models
 - Jun.
 2018 to Aug.
 2018
 - **MSc thesis**, supervised by _Ben Allison_ (Amazon) and _Tania Bakhos_ (Amazon).
 - Contents:
-  - Implement Neural Language Models with Mixture of Softmaxes using TensorFlow to solve the Softmax bottleneck;
+  - Implement Neural Language Models with Mixture of Softmaxes using TensorFlow to solve the Softmax bottleneck.
   - Optimize hyperparameters mainly by specific Random Search; explore the influence of different LSTM implementations and the number of Softmax components.
   - Speed up training by: training models in parallel on multiple GPUs; weight tying; weight matrix factorization; Gradient Clipping.
   - The final model has lower validation and test perplexities as well as higher speed, compared with the original model.